abemscac/pies-doc/docs/vue3/props.md

 # Props

-## What are Props
+## What Are Props?

-Props are properties coming from parent component.
-These properties are stored in a **readonly, shallow-reactive proxy**.
+Props are **properties coming from parent component**.
+These properties are stored in an object which most of the time is named `props`.

-For example, if you do this in a component called `ChildComponent`:
+For example, if you declare your props in a component like this:

 ```ts title="ChildComponent.vue" showLineNumbers
 const props = defineProps<{